BU Historical Medicine Collection

 Antique prints

-- grammars of many languages
+- grammars of a wide variety of languages

 - philosophy